How to compare and buy TV packages

 Be sure to avoid early cancellation charges

-If you’re switching from one provider to another you’ll need to do a few things to make sure you're up and running as fast as possible.
+If you’re switching from one provider to another you need to do a few things to make sure you're up and running as fast as possible.
 Firstly, make sure you’re out of your contract period before you dive into something else, avoiding an early cancellation charge is always preferable to starting your new packages as soon as possible.

 You may need to contact both providers and tell them about the move